DerSpiegel/datenlese/Betongold/readme.md

 Further names have been added manually.
 Geographic boundaries have been cleaned (slivers or gaps between polygons in OSM data) with GrassGIS v.clean as well as manually.

-The data set might still posess some minor inaccuracies.
+The data set might still possess some minor inaccuracies.